Renault Kangoo: Second generation X61 (FW/KW; 2007)

 The second-generation Kangoo are based on the Scénic and manufactured in Maubeuge.
 Sales began in May 2007.
 A seven-seat version, which is longer by 40 cm, became available from July 2012.

 They are also sold by Mercedes-Benz as the Mercedes-Benz Citan, with a revised front design, being launched in September 2012.
 In February 2012, Renault retired the Kangoo MPV, Espace, Laguna, Modus, and Wind lines in the United Kingdom.

 A facelifted version of both the van and the passenger versions was available from the beginning of 2013.

 In November 2018, it was announced that Nissan would rebadge the Kangoo, turning it into the NV250.
-The Nissan NV250 launched in December 2019 and is currently sold in the United Kingdom.
+The Nissan NV250 launched in December 2019 and was available in the United Kingdom.

 Body styles

 The Kangoo is available in three wheelbase configurations: the Kangoo Express, the Kangoo Compact with a shorter wheelbase, and the Kangoo Express Maxi with a longer wheelbase – all three offered in passenger variants.
 The short wheelbase version was sold as the Kangoo Be Bop between 2009 and 2012.

-The payload of the Kangoo Express and Express Maxi is between 650 kg and 825 kg depending on version and market, while the Kangoo Compact with its short wheelbase has a reduced payload of 500 kg.
+The payload of the Kangoo Express and Express Maxi is between 650 and 825 kg depending on version and market, while the short wheelbase Kangoo Compact has a reduced payload of 500 kg.
 The Kangoo Express Maxi has up to 2.90 m of usable floor length.